Close Menu

 Scavenger hunts are one of the most flexible family outdoor activities because you can adjust the difficulty based on your child’s age.

-The biggest reason most families skip outdoor activities on weekdays is that planning feels like too much effort.
-Here’s a simple approach that takes almost no time at all.
+The biggest reason most families skip outdoor time on weekdays is that planning feels like too much effort.

 • Pick one destination.
-It can be a specific tree in a nearby park, a street corner you’ve never walked to, or a pond you’ve driven past but never stopped at.
+It can be a specific tree in a nearby park, a street corner you’ve never walked to, or a pond you’ve driven past but never actually stopped at.

 • Pack light.
 Water, a snack, and a small notebook or sketchpad.
 Nothing else unless the weather calls for it.